fjwright/REDUCE-IDE/README.md

 GUI such as Microsoft Windows or the X Window System under some flavour of UNIX or Linux.

-REDUCE IDE requires GNU Emacs 23 or later, although I currently use GNU Emacs 28 for development and testing.
+I currently use GNU Emacs 28 (on Microsoft Windows) for development and testing, and REDUCE IDE may not work correctly with older versions.

 Source files
 ------------